Zebosh/codingTask/README.md

 ---
 ## TASK Solution

 * Created pojo classes.
-Instnace of these classes are created and validations are done by using JUnit assertions.
+Instances of these classes are created and validations are done by using JUnit assertions.

 ---